5 Life Lessons From the Ones Who Walk Away From Omelas (A Summary)

 If a real estate agent shows you a fine house, you will ask, how much does this cost?
 It’s like asking what I will pay to get this place.

 The feeble child is the sacrifice for the Omelas.
 As sad as I feel reading about how he’s treated, I still have to think of him as the price to be paid.
-According to the story, you can’t treat him right and have beautiful Omelas.
-You can’t spend all your time on Netflix and build an online business.

 #3.
 Life is unfair